WHAT IS A HYDROSTATIC TEST?

-Before starting a hydrostatic test, the staff in charge should pay attention to the chemistry of the test fluid in terms of loads and corrosivity (e.g., chloride content of water), and how this may impact the equipment.
+Before starting a hydrostatic test, the staff in charge should pay attention to the testing fluid chemistry and how it may impact the equipment.

-DIFFERENCE BETWEEN HYDROSTATIC AND PNEUMATIC TEST
+HYDROSTATIC VS PNEUMATIC TEST

 A FAILED HYDROSTATIC TEST (VIDEO)